 2.1.
 Set theory and the first two relation frames

 2.3.
-The opening up of the numerical relation frame
+The dynamic development of the numerical relation frame

 2.5.
 The spatial relation frame

 2.8.
 Objectivity in the choice of coordinate systems

 2.9.
 The dynamic development of the spatial relation frame